munificent/craftinginterpreters/book/resolving-and-binding.md

 we're in.

-We could use an explicit stack of FunctionType values for that, but instead we'll piggyback on the Java stack.
+We could use an explicit stack of FunctionType values for that, but instead we'll piggyback on the JVM.
 We store the previous value in a local on the Java stack.
-When we're done resolving the function body, we restore the field to that value:
+When we're done resolving the function body, we restore the field to that
+value:

 ^code restore-current-function (1 before, 1 after)